datanav/docs/gdpr-data-access-portal.rst

 data types the handler should process.
 The handler then has to manually delete the data the revoked consent is linked to in the source systems, and then upload a updated spreadsheet for the data in the same way as with a ordinary access request.

+Note that the "contact" that receives such an email must be registered as a user in the Sesam portal and be granted the "GDPR operations" role in the GDPR platform user-interface.

 For an automated GDPR platform, it is possible to process deletion requests automatically by triggering deletions/changes directly in the source systems.
 See the :ref:`GDPR platform developer documentation <gdpr_platform_developer_docs>` for information about